Mr-LGH/learngit/readme.txt

-Git is a version control system.
-Git is free software.
+Git is a version control system.add new message add Git is free software. hello word.